 We will initially focus on the influence of the past and examine how childhood experiences, perceptions and interpretations of the world has shaped the current relationship.
 We will look at making sense of unresolved early conflicts that challenge the dynamic nature of the relationship in the present.
 Looking to the future, we will explore the relationship’s potential for development.

 CBT tools and techniques may be suggested where appropriate, for more collaborative problem-focused therapy.

-I will initially request that both individuals fill out a form.
 The first few sessions will comprise of formulating a shared understanding of the relationship problems, checking suitability for treatment, including a risk assessment, and exploring both partners fears about the relationship and their life together.

 I will suggest an initial block of regular weekly or fortnightly sessions to provide a structured framework for the therapeutic process.